Just got back from Bangalore on Sunday, and decided to continue the movie watch where we had left off at X-Men Origins-Wolverine.

 Throughout the movie, Scrat the squirrel continues his quest for the acorn and now he has a wily female squirrel Scratte, to contend with.
 Some of their dance sequences are simply awesome.

 In the meanwhile, Ellie gives birth and it’s a girl.
-Incidentally, the moment the baby came into focus, a little girl in the audience also piped up, saying “It’s a girl !”, causing everyone to break into peals of laughter.
+Incidentally, the moment the baby came into focus, a little girl in the audience also piped up, saying “It’s a girl !”, causing everyone in the theatre to break into peals of laughter.
 The mammoth couple decide to name her “Peaches”, their code word when the mission started, in case Ellie went into labour.

 As the herd decides to return, they invite Buck to join them.
 He is in two minds and feels a sense of emptiness and a loss of purpose, since he’s spent so much time chasing Rudy, who is now gone.
 However, just as he’s about to join them, a roar in the background confirms that Rudy is still alive, and Buck’s mind is made up.

 So basically, all’s well that ends well.
 To conclude, this is definitely a must-see atleast once, especially for the fantastic effects plus it is available in 3-D unlike the earlier ones.
-Of course, there were some reviews that got into a little too much detail, like the dinos being extinct long ago, the geography of the land, and some other improbable scenes, but WTF, just see the movie for pure enjoyment.
+Of course, there were some reviews that got into a little too much detail, like the dinos being extinct long ago, the geography of the land, and some other improbable scenes, but WTH, just see the movie for pure enjoyment.
 Kids will love it, though some of the dialogues and humour aren’t strictly for them…